adriantang-job/participant/README.md

 The participant address.

 We save the full address for convenience purposes.
-If later the system requires features such as postcode lookup, it would probably better if we split the address into line 1, line 2, postcode, town, country etc.
+If later the system requires features such as postcode lookup, it would probably be better if we split the address into line 1, line 2, postcode, town, country etc.

 We also assume the system only takes one address for each participant.